 Events in March

-March sees early spring blooms, while the weather is beginning to warm up and daylight is lengthening, with lots of activities to get you out and about this month and with Easter so early this year, there's lots going on, so grab your diary and make the most of these great events.
+March sees early spring blooms, while the weather is beginning to warm up and daylight is lengthening, with lots of activities to get you out and about this month, there's lots going on, so grab your diary and make the most of these great events.

 Family events and activities

-March sees the last regular stargazing event this winter in Dalby Forest with Scarborough and Ryedale Astronomical Society (8 - 9.30pm 1 March).
-Free to attend (charitable donations welcome), these events will return in October.
+March sees the last regular stargazing event this winter in Dalby Forest with Scarborough and Ryedale Astronomical Society (8 - 9.30pm 6 March).
+Free to attend (charitable donations welcome); Forestry England will charge £3 per car on exit.
+These events will return in October.

-There are more chances to explore not only our own solar system, the moon and objects from deep space on one of Hidden Horizon's two-hour Stargazing evening events held in Dalby Forest on various dates until end of March.
-Booking is essential (Adults: £15; Under 16s: £9 inc. hot chocolate/snacks).
-These tend to sell out quickly so be sure to book your place early!.
+There are more chances to explore the solar system, moon and objects from deep space on one of Hidden Horizon's two-hour Stargazing evening events held in Dalby Forest on various dates until end of March.
+Booking is essential (Adults: £15; Under 16's: £9 inc. hot chocolate/snacks).
+These tend to sell out quickly so be sure to book your place early!

 Other great events and exhibitions